2nistechworld/yoc/README.md

 - [Vaultwarden](https://github.com/dani-garcia/vaultwarden): Password manager, to store passwords, one time passwords for two factor authentication and secret documents and notes.
 - [Seafile](https://www.seafile.com/): Files storage, sync and sharing solution.
 A good self hosted equivalent of DropBox / OneDrive.
 - [Nextcloud](https://nextcloud.com/): All in one Cloud solution, for file storing and sharing, document collaboration, calendar and contact synchronisation, and much more.
+- [Owncloud](https://owncloud.com/): Open-source file sync, share and content collaboration software that lets teams work on data easily from anywhere, on any device.
 - [wg-easy](https://github.com/wg-easy/wg-easy): Wireguard VPN, to make sure, only certain people can access your services via a secure VPN.
 - [AdGuard Home](https://adguard.com/): Server side ad blocking, to remove ads and other malicious content before it reaches your computer.
 Can also act as a DNS/DHCP server.
 - [Immich](https://immich.app/): Photos library, to make photo collection easy, can include automatic face recognition, tagging, and much more, great Google/Apple photo alternative.